-If you set the service port of the virtual server as 80, you must set the Web management port on Security -> Remote Management page to be any other value except 80 such as 8080.
+If you set the service port of the virtual server as 80, you must set the Web management port on System Tools -> Remote Management page to be any other value except 80 such as 8080.
 Otherwise there will be a conflict to disable the virtual server.

-5.9.2 Port Triggering
+5.8.2 Port Triggering

-Choose menu "Forwarding Port Triggering", you can view and add port triggering in the next screen (shown in Figure 5-38).
-Some applications require multiple connections, like Internet ames, video conferencing, Internet calling and so on.
-These applications cannot work with a pure NAT Router.
-Port Triggering is used for some of these applications that can work with an NAT Router.
+Choose menu "Forwarding→Port Triggering", you can view and add port triggering in the next screen (shown in Figure 5-34).
+Some applications require multiple connections, like Internet games, video conferencing, Internet telephoning and so on.
+Port Triggering is used for some of these applications that cannot work with a pure NAT Router.